 - Though more of a stretch, singer and voice coach Lisa Popeil has done female backup vocals for Al since 1983.
 The first song to feature her?
 "Mr. Popeil", a song that makes fun of her father's products and brother's infomercials in the style of The B-52s.

-- James Brown arranged for Al to record the music video for "Living With a Hernia" using the backdrop where he performed the original "Living in America" song in Rocky IV.
+- James Brown, who was signed to the same label as Al in the mid-1980s, arranged for the music video to "Living With a Hernia" to use the same backdrop that he performed the original "Living in America" song in Rocky IV.

 - On Al's 2011 album Alpocalypse, he did a style parody of Hanson called "If That Isn't Love."
 Al and the Hanson brothers are friends, and Taylor Hanson plays keyboards on the song.